DevXtechnic/ytdaily/README.md

 ## 🛠️ How it Works: The Architecture

-`yt-daily` is built on a "Silent Automation" philosophy.
+`Ytdaily` is built on a "Silent Automation" philosophy.
 It uses a **State-Based Tracking System** to ensure you never miss a video and never download a duplicate.

 ### 1. The Intelligent Monitor
 The engine maintains a local JSON database of every video it has ever encountered.
 When a scan starts, it fetches the latest activity from your monitored channels and compares signatures to identify "Gaps" in your collection.